Prof. Dr. Joana da Silveira Duarte

 Sally Reynolds is an Irish national with a background in remedial linguistics.
 She first worked in radio and television in Ireland as presenter and producer for the national broadcaster RTE.
 Since 1990 she has been working on technology enhanced learning projects in Ireland, Germany, Netherlands and Belgium.
 She is one of the founding directors of ATiT and she has specific know-how and experience in the technology supported learning field.

-Dr. Lorna Carson
+Prof. Lorna Carson

 Lorna Carson is Associate Professor in Applied Linguistics and Head of the School of Linguistic, Speech and Communication Sciences at Trinity College Dublin.
 Lorna’s research on language learning addresses issues located at the interface between individual and societal multilingualism, with particular attention to second language learning, language policy, pedagogy and assessment.

-Dr. Kathleen McTiernan
+Prof. Kathleen McTiernan

 Kathleen McTiernan is a Chartered Psychologist and an Assistant Professor in the School of Linguistic, Speech and Communication Sciences.
 Dr McTiernan’s research focuses on the links between learning and identity transformation.
 Her teaching and postgraduate supervision include the psychology of language learning and the psychology of speech and language disorders and psycholinguistics.